rhondusmithwick/CellSociety/Design.md

 Below are example images of what the simulation sceen with the two sub-screens described above will look like.
 ![](Design_Images/User_Interface_Image_With_Many_Cells.png "User Interface Image With Many Cells")
-		A sample user interface screen image showing a grid with many cells.
+		A sample user interface screen showing a grid with many cells
 ![](Design_Images/User_Interface_Image _With_Less_Cells.png "User Interface Image With Less Cells")
-		A sample user interface screen image showing a grid with fewer cells.
+		A sample user interface screen showing a grid with fewer cells

 To first start the simulation program, a simulation must be choosen from the drop down menu.
 The initial size for the cells and grid will be initial parameters set in the XML file for each simulation and read into the program from these files.